turingschool/front-end-curriculum/projects/module-3/showcase.md

   ### Project Professionalism
   You will not receive a score for professionalism, but you should be meeting these expectations:
+  * Project is deployed
+  * README includes the deployed link and it is easy to locate
   * README concisely communicates your learning goals, the evolution of the project, and reflections while using good formatting to enhance readability
   * README links to any applicable repos/deployed sites and includes clear instructions for running the application locally
-  * README includes the deployed link and it is easy to locate
   * README includes a gif of the application
   * Git commits are atomic, with concise and precise descriptions of the change made
   * PRs have full, consistent descriptions